Mediterranean Division: Pre-war

-On 29 June 1913, the Second Balkan War broke out.
-As a result, the Mediterranean Division would need to remain in the area.
-The end of the war saw the withdrawal back to Germany of Strassburg and Dresden, while on 23 October 1913, Konteradmiral Wilhelm Souchon assumed command of the squadron.
-Goeben and Breslau continued their activities in the Mediterranean, and visited some 80 ports before the outbreak of the First World War.
-The Navy intended on replacing Goeben with her sister in June 1914, but the assassination of Archduke Franz Ferdinand in Sarajevo, Bosnia on 28 June 1914 and the subsequent rise in tensions between the Great Powers made this impossible.
+On 29 June 1913, the Second Balkan War broke out, causing the Mediterranean Division to remain in the area until the end of the war in August 1913 saw the withdrawal back to Germany of Strassburg and Dresden.
+On 23 October 1913, Wilhelm Souchon assumed command of the squadron.
+Goeben and Breslau continued their activities in the Mediterranean, and visited some 80 ports before Germany entered the First World War on 1 August 1914.
+The German Navy intended to replace Goeben with her sistership in June 1914, but the assassination of Archduke Franz Ferdinand in Sarajevo, Bosnia on 28 June 1914 and the subsequent rise in tensions between the Great Powers made this impossible.

-In the immediate aftermath of the assassination, Souchon correctly assessed that war was imminent between the Central Powers and the Triple Entente.
-As a result, he ordered his ships to make for Pola for repairs.
-Engineers came from Germany to work on the ship.
-Goeben had 4,460 boiler tubes replaced, among other repairs.
-Upon completion, the ships departed for the French ports Bone and Phillipville, which they shelled in the early hours of August 4.
-From there, they departed for Messina, where they would be coaled by German merchant ships.
-They arrived in the early hours of August 5, coaled for 36 straight hours, protected from the British due to Italy's neutrality.
+In the immediate aftermath of the assassination, Souchon correctly foresaw the possibility of imminent war between the Central Powers and the Triple Entente.
+Accordingly, he ordered his ships to make for the Austrian port of Pola in Croatia for repairs.
+Engineers came from Germany to work on the ship; Goeben had 4,460 boiler tubes replaced, among other repairs.
+Upon completion, the ships headed south.
+Germany declared war on France on 3 August, and Souchon's cruisers shelled the French Algerian ports Bone and Philippeville in the early hours of August 4.
+From there, they departed for Messina in Sicily for re-coaling by German merchant-ships.
+They arrived in the early hours of August 5 and coaled for 36 straight hours, protected from the British Royal Navy (Britain had entered the war on 4 August) due to Italy's neutrality.